 Common symptoms of low cortisol levels include:

-In classic CAH, a 21-hydroxylase deficiency can lead to low cortisol and aldosterone levels but higher-than-normal androgen levels, which may cause:
+Cleveland Clinic explains that in classic CAH, a 21-hydroxylase deficiency can lead to low cortisol and aldosterone levels but higher-than-normal androgen levels, which may cause:

 Each person’s treatment plan is unique, and regular checkups with doctors help make sure medications are working properly.
 With the right care, people with CAH can lead healthy, active lives.
+Ongoing research is also improving treatment options, giving people with CAH and their families more ways to care for the condition and plan for the future.

 Get updates directly to your inbox.